 Sarah Bierre

-Dr Sarah Bierre is a Research Fellow with the Department of Public Health at the University of Otago and part of He Kāinga Oranga – Housing and Health Research Programme.
-She has a BA(Hons) in politics and geography from Victoria University of Wellington and a PhD in Public Health from the University of Otago.
+Dr Sarah Bierre is a Senior Research Fellow with the Department of Public Health at the University of Otago and part of He Kāinga Oranga – The Housing and Health Research Programme.
+She has a BA(Hons) in politics and geography from Victoria University and a PhD in Public Health from the University of Otago.

-In her research she uses qualitative and critical methodologies to look at how housing policy, politics and law create and alleviate inequalities in access to affordable, secure, and decent housing, with a focus on the rental sector.
+She uses qualitative and critical methodologies to look at how housing policy, politics and law create and alleviate inequalities in access to affordable, secure, and decent housing, with a focus on the rental sector.
+Sarah currently leads a strand of work on governance, wellbeing and public housing under an MBIE-funded research programme examining the maximisation of wellbeing in public housing.

 Sarah is available to supervise Master's and PhD students in similar areas of research.